 Outside of academics, I love watching and participating in a variety of sports.
 I am passionate about running and have even ran a half marathon.
 I also love to travel.
 I have been to 9 countries so far and hope to add to that.

-Trinity International University - BS, Math
+Undergraduate Degree: Trinity International University - Bachelor of Science, Math

-Condordia - MA, Curriculum and Instruction
+Graduate Degree: Condordia - Master of Arts, Curriculum and Instruction

 What is your teaching philosophy?

 Everyone has the ability to learn; some just learn faster than others.
 I believe that everybody should be given a chance to show what they know.